ziadhamdy88/THM/Notes/OWASP Top 10.md

 	- **Remediation:**
 		- Use an allow list where the user input is compared to a list of safe input characters, if not safe then it is rejected and the application throws an error.
 		- Stripping input where the dangerous characters are removed before the input is processed.
+		- Use a safe API, which avoids using the interpreter entirely, provides a parameterized interface, or migrates to ORM (Object Relational Mapping).
+		- Use LIMIT and other SQL controls within queries to prevent mass disclosure of records in case of a SQL injection.
 - ## Broken Authentication
 	- Allow access to other users' accounts which would allow the attacker to access sensitive data.
 	- **Types:**